mala-project/mala/docs/source/install/installing_mala.rst

 MALA does not depend on a specific Python version.
 The most recent Python version it has been tested with successfully is Python ``3.10.4``.

 MALA requires ``torch`` in order to function.
-This the installation of torch depends highly on the architecture you are using, ``torch`` will not automatically be installed alongside MALA.
+As the installation of torch depends highly on the architecture you are using, ``torch`` will not automatically be installed alongside MALA.
 Please obtain a suitable version of ``torch`` from the `official website <https://pytorch.org/>`_ before